itsjustyryr/itsjustyryr/README.md

 ### Hi there 👋.
 I program stuff
-![I am full-time student, learning programming stuff]
+I am full-time student, learning programming stuff

 Hi!
 You can call me yryr and I build stuff like Discord bots, useful scripts and stuff! you will get to know me later and I cannot wait to learn more stuff or talk about the stuff we have in common!
 Have an amazing day!